Sharp error bounds for edge-element discretisations of the high-frequency Maxwell equations: The main result in abstract form

-(ii) The additional projection $\widetilde\Pi_0^*$ in the last part of the theorem caters for the fact that, in the Maxwell setting, the kernel of the curl does not only consist of gradients when $\Omega$ is not simply connected, but the condition that $\dive f= \dive(\epsilon E)=0$ (i.e., $f$ is orthogonal to gradients) is nevertheless enough for $E$ to gain regularity with respect to $f$ (see Theorem \ref{thm:Weber} below).
+(ii) The additional projection $\widetilde\Pi_0^*$ in the last part of the theorem caters for the fact that, in the Maxwell setting, the kernel of the curl does not only consist of gradients when $\partial\Omega$ has more than one connected component (see \eqref{eq:KN} below), but the condition that $\dive f= \dive(\epsilon E)=0$ (i.e., $f$ is orthogonal to gradients) is nevertheless enough for $E$ to gain regularity with respect to $f$ (see Theorem \ref{thm:Weber} below).

 (iii) The relative-error bound \eqref{eq:relative_error_abs} follows from the preasymptotic error bound \eqref{eq:qo_abs} and the following regularity result (proved in \S\ref{sec:regularity} below).

 \ble[$\wn $-oscillatory data implies $\wn $-oscillatory solution] Suppose that Assumption \ref{ass:2} holds for some $\newell \in\mathbb{Z}^+$ and spaces $\cZ^j, j=1,\ldots,\newell+1$.
 Given $\Cosc>0$ there exists $C'>0$ such that the following is true.
 If $\operator u=f$ with $f\in \Hilbertzero^*$ satisfying \beq \big\|\iota^{-1} f \big\|_{\cZ^{\newell+1}} \leq \Cosc \N{f}_{\Hilbert^*}, \quad\text{ then } \quad \N{u}_{\cZ^{\newell+1}} \leq C' \N{u}_{\Hilbert}. \eeq Furthermore, if $\Pi_0^*f=\widetilde\Pi_0^*f$ for some $\widetilde\Pi_0:\Hilbertzero\to \Hilbertzero$ satisfying $\Pi_0 \widetilde\Pi_0 = \widetilde\Pi_0$ and \eqref{eq:tired2}, then the assumption $\|\iota^{-1} f \|_{\cZ^{\newell+1}} \leq \Cosc \|f\|_{\Hilbert^*}$ can be relaxed to $\|\iota^{-1}f \|_{\cZ^{\newell-1}} \leq C \|f\|_{\Hilbert^*}.$ \ele